sara-service/DSpace-Setup/README.md

 ```

 ### Test your instance
-Please visit a web page of the DSpace server: http://dspace5-test.sara-service.org:8080/xmlui
-You should be able to login with your admin account.
+You should be able to login with your admin account: http://dspace5-test.sara-service.org:8080/xmlui

 ## Configuration